FRA’s New Midwest Regional Rail Plan

 The power of the phased network approach

-The Chicago to Minneapolis-St. Paul route—with intermediate stops in Milwaukee and Madison—is foundation of the plan’s strategy.
+A new 186+ mph high-speed line linking Chicago and Minneapolis-St. Paul—with intermediate stops in Milwaukee and Madison—is the foundation of the plan’s strategy.
 As the authors observe, “Chicago remains the core driver of intercity ridership throughout the network, accounting for nearly 30 percent of all trips in 2055.
 Minneapolis-St. Paul is the second largest market, with over 11 percent of trips originating or ending there.”

 It’s important to underscore: This isn’t just about Chicago, Minneapolis-St. Paul, and the cities in between.
 The effects would be far-reaching and profound.